 Welcome to The Cary School!
-My name is Gizem and I am the Director.
+My name is Gizem and I am the Director and owner.
 I received a Bachelor of Arts in psychology and Bachelor of Science in child development from Meredith College.
 I have a master’s degree in clinical psychology from Roosevelt University in Chicago.

 I have worked with children and adolescents in a variety of settings, including public schools, preschools, early intervention programs, and clinical/therapeutic settings.

 I also traveled abroad to Italy and studied cross-cultural aspects of children’s play and approaches to education.
 I was introduced to The Project Approach and the schools of Reggio Emilia.
 I found this to be an innovative approach to teaching preschoolers and kindergarteners.
 This educational approach has become the heart of my work with children.
 From the design of our environments, opportunities for family involvement, to our documentation of children’s interests and projects, you can be sure that your child is receiving a high quality, early childhood experience.

 I look forward to forming a partnership with the families in our community, as we believe this is a critical element in a child’s early education.
 I encourage you to explore our website, and learn more about our programs, our mission and philosophy, and what makes our school unique.
 Thank you for your interest in our preschool.
 I look forward to meeting you!